 Pictured above: The author bouncing a crab off pier pylons

 Dialed-in fishermen will move around to specific spots on a pier as the tide changes.
-They’re not doing this because they are antsy – they have learned how the tog use different structures around the pier during each stage of the tide.
+They’re not doing this because they are antsy – they have learned how tautog use different structures around the pier during each stage of the tide.

 As with most tog fishing, a straight up-and-down approach is preferred on piers or bridges, so fishing around the slack tides is most effective.

 When fishing from a pier, I use an egg sinker rig to keep the bait in the strike zone when currents are rushing.
-This simple setup consists of a 2- to 4-ounce egg sinker slid on the line above a barrel swivel and a short 18-inch leader of 60-pound-test monofilament.
-At the end of the mono leader is a 2/0 Gamakatsu baitholder hook.
+This simple setup consists of a 2- to 4-ounce egg sinker slid on the line above a barrel swivel and a short 18-inch leader of 60-pound Jinkai Mono Leader.
+At the end of the mono leader is a 2/0 Gamakatsu Baitholder Hook.
 I learned this from local ‘toggers who continually pulled fish over the rail while I was getting skunked.

 Canals & Bulkheads

-Bulkheads allow anglers to fish straight up and down, as the sheer face of these manmade structures attract tog right to an angler’s feet.
+Bulkheads allow anglers to fish straight up and down, as the sheer face of these manmade structures attract tautog right to an angler’s feet.